CUTR-at-USF/onebusaway-firebase-export/README.md

 analysis output files.
 If the folder does not exist, the application will try to create it.
 Example usage:
 -outputDir myOutputData will look for the myOutputData folder in the current working directory.
 If myOutputData folder does not exist, it will be created.
-* `-noKMZ` Does not export the output data in KMZ format.
+* `-skipKMZ` Does not export the output data in KMZ format.
 This option does not take a parameter.

 ## License